helloimalemur/Java-Discord-Notification/README.md

 # Java-Discord-Notification

-Create and send a message to your Discord server via webhook. update DiscordNotif.java with url prior to building
+Create and send a message to your Discord server via webhook.
+Update DiscordNotif.java with url prior to building.